Docyt vs Zeni

 Cons

-- Overkill for single-entity small businesses.
+- Industry-specific focus means less value for generic small businesses.

 Zeni